NorskRegnesentral/shapr/inst/joss_paper/paper.Rmd

 `shapr` implements a variant of the Kernel SHAP methodology [@lundberg2017unified] for efficiently dealing with the combinatorial problem related to the Shapley value formula.
-The main methodological contribution of @aas2019explaining is three different methods to estimate certain conditional expectation quantities, referred to as the `empirical`, `gaussian` and `copula` approach.
+The main methodological contribution of @aas2019explaining is three different methods to estimate certain conditional expectation quantities, referred to as the  _empirical_, _Gaussian_ and _copula_ approach.
 Additionaly, the user has the option of combining the three approaches.
 The implementation supports explanation of models fitted with the functions natively: `stats::lm`, `stats::glm`, `ranger::ranger`, `mgcv::gam` and `xgboost::xgboost`/`xgboost::xgb.train`.